Powell Family Cooking

 Why We Love This Recipe

 • Cheesy Goodness: Melted Monterey Jack cheese gives a rich, gooey topping.
+We use it in our Vegetarian Quesadillas with Black Beans and Corn, too!

 • Quick and Easy: Baked in just 40 minutes, perfect for weeknight dinners.

-• Versatile: Easily adaptable to different dietary needs and preferences.
+• Versatile: Easily adaptable to different preferences.

 Tex-Mex Stuffed Pepper Ingredients